Ang Panday (2017 film): Pre-production

 Production on Ang Panday began on June 22, 2017, when Martin posted a picture of him holding a whiteboard with an establishing shot label along with his production crew.
 The working title was under the name "Panday".
 Before production began, Martin went to Manila North Cemetery to pay respect to the grave of Poe Jr. so he can get some assistance.
 He wanted his direction be inspired by prominent Filipino directors such as Mike De Leon and Lino Brocka.

 On July 4, 2017, Martin confirmed the complete set of cast for the film.
 He revealed that Binibining Pilipinas International candidate Mariel de Leon would co-star in the film as Martin's leading lady, along with some of his co-stars in Ang Probinsyano, including Onyok Pineda and Awra Briguela.

 On July 24, Jake Cuenca was cast as the key villain Lizardo.

 On September 27, Martin has announced that one more beauty queen will be joining the Ang Panday cast besides Mariel de Leon.
 It was revealed on November 9, 2017, that Kylie Verzosa is the new beauty queen that joined the cast.

 Filming

 Principal photography began on July 9, 2017.
 On July 20, a video clip of Martin on the set of the film was posted on the actor's Instagram account.
 During filming, Cuenca was also given advice by lead actor and director Coco Martin on how to accomplish things correctly.
 Carlo J. Caparas was also involved in production by the said film, and he is open to random ideas for Coco Martin.
+Location shoots were held in Pakil, Laguna.
 Filming wrapped on October 25, 2017.